zipvilization/Zipvilization/world/solumtools/index.md

 Zipvilization is an experiment.

-That creates an obligation to make its real state observable wherever technically possible.
+That creates an obligation to distinguish what actually exists from what we imagine may eventually exist.

 Not only through promises.